EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Where the Wild Things Are
 - [x] The Little Prince

-#### Which of hte following reality shows is a wilderness survival contest?
+#### Which ofthe following reality shows is a wilderness survival contest?

 - [ ] American Chopper
 - [ ] Miz & Mrs.